 Cimigo market research has collected the Vietnam PMI – manufacturing purchasing managers index since 2013.
 The Vietnam PMI is compiled by IHS Markit from responses to monthly questionnaires sent to purchasing managers in a panel of around 400 manufacturers.

-January 2020 Vietnam PMI summary
+February 2020 Vietnam PMI summary

 Vietnam PMI findings